itsSanalog/sanalog.net/sanastro/src/content/blog/work/naming-logic.md

 2. There is an overlap between Core Ultra 5 / 7 and Core 5 / 7.

-3. Every Raptor Lake chip followed the old naming scheme, but the <a href="https://en.wikipedia.org/wiki/Raptor_Lake#Raptor_Lake-U_Refresh" target="_blank" class="extlink">Raptor Lake-U Refresh</a> debuted under the new naming scheme as 'Intel Core 7 150U' and such.
+3. Every Raptor Lake chip followed the old convention, but the <a href="https://en.wikipedia.org/wiki/Raptor_Lake#Raptor_Lake-U_Refresh" target="_blank" class="extlink">Raptor Lake-U Refresh</a> debuted under the new naming scheme as 'Intel Core 7 150U' and such.
 WHY?

 4. What the NPU provides to the end user is either useless or underwhelming, although this should change as time passes and software takes better advantage of the hardware capabilities.